Josefina Niggli: Biography

 Niggli was born on July 13, 1910, in Monterrey, Nuevo León, into an expatriated Euro-American family from the U.S. (her father, of Swiss-Alsatian descent, was from Texas, and her mother, who was Irish-French-German, from Virginia).
 Because of the Mexican Revolution, she was sent out of Mexico in 1913, and spent much of her youth between Monterrey and San Antonio, Texas.
-As a teenager in San Antonio, and in spite of being an Anglo, she felt that she didn't belong and wished to be back in Monterrey; these feelings formed the basis of her first book of poetry, Mexican Silhouettes, published in 1928 with the help of her father.
+As a teenager in San Antonio, and in spite of being an Anglo, she felt that she did not belong, and wished to be back in Monterrey; these feelings formed the basis of her first book of poetry, Mexican Silhouettes, published in 1928 with the help of her father.
 As a student at Incarnate Word College, Niggli was prompted by her teachers to become a writer, leading to awards from Ladies' Home Journal and the National Catholic College Poetry Award.
-In 1938 Niggli wrote a collection of five one-act pieces, Mexican Folk Plays, which was published by the University of North Carolina Press.
+In 1938, Niggli wrote a collection of five one-act pieces, Mexican Folk Plays, which was published by the University of North Carolina Press.
 This collection touches on themes Niggli frequently addressed in her writing, ranging from pieces focusing on pre-Columbian Mexico to more contemporary history of Mexico's revolution.

-Niggli was hired during World War II by NBC International to write Spanish language messages for Latin American radio.
-Niggli became active as a writer and producer for San Antonio's KTSA radio station and studied play writing at the San Antonio Little Theatre (now known as the Public Theater of San Antonio), eventually joining the Carolina Playmakers at University of North Carolina at Chapel Hill, where she earned her M.A.
+Niggli was hired during World War II by NBC International to write Spanish-language messages for Latin American radio.
+Niggli became active as a writer and producer for San Antonio's KTSA radio station and studied play writing at the San Antonio Little Theatre (now known as the Public Theater of San Antonio), eventually joining the Carolina Playmakers at University of North Carolina at Chapel Hill, where she earned her master of arts degree.
 During this time, she continued to write about Mexican folklore and history, such as her play Soldadera, which depicted women soldiers (soldaderas) in the Mexican Revolution, particularly the tradition of La Adelita.
 After a brief stint on the faculty at UNC Chapel Hill, she moved to Mexico to work for playwright Rodolfo Usigli at the National Autonomous University of Mexico.
 In 1938, she published a collection of her plays, Mexican Folk Plays, with a preface by Usigli.
-Usigli, like Niggli, wanted to portray the history and challenges of a modern Mexico and was supportive of her success in America.
+Usigli, like Niggli, wanted to portray the history and challenges of a modern Mexico, and was supportive of her success in America.